rei/rei-cedar-docs/docs/components/text/README.md

 ```
 </cdr-doc-code-snippet>

-**CdrText** components can be extended with other cedar or custom classes.
+**CdrText** components can be extended with other Cedar or custom classes.

 <cdr-doc-code-snippet :copy-button="false" :line-numbers="false">